 Yes.
-When you buy a Starter Package, we also include an introduction to a leading quality inspection agency, and a US$50 discount on your first quality inspection.
-A coupon, also listing step by step instructions to get started, is available for download in the ‘My Account’ area, after your purchase.
+When you order a Buyer’s Guide, we also include an introduction to a leading quality inspection agency, and a US$50 discount on your first quality inspection.
+A coupon, also listing step by step instructions to get started, is available for download in the ‘My Account‘ area, after your purchase.

 Can you help us with Freight Forwarding?

 Yes.
-When you buy the Starter Package, we also include an introduction to a leading freight forwarder, and a US$50 discount on your first shipment.
-A coupon, also listing step by step instructions to get started, is available for download in the ‘My Account’ area, after your purchase.
+When you order a Buyer’s Guide, we also include an introduction to a leading freight forwarder, and a US$50 discount on your first shipment.
+A coupon, also listing step by step instructions to get started, is available for download in the ‘My Account‘ area, after your purchase.

 What kind of Document Templates are included?